Faculty & Staff

 - Rina Williams (02-2013).
 Gendering Religious Nationalism: Women, Democracy and Party Politics in India University of Cincinnati, Dept. of Sociology.

 - Rina Willams (03-2012).
-Winning Women’s Votes: Political Parties and Religious Nationalism in India’s Democracy.
-Association for Asian Studies Annual Conference, Toronto, Canada.
+Winning Women’s Votes: Political Parties and Religious Nationalism in India’s Democracy, Toronto, Canada.

 - Rina Williams (10-2012).
-Private in Public: The Place(s) of Women in Hindu Nationalist Politics and Indian Democracy.
-Annual Conference on South Asia, Madison, WI.
+Private in Public: The Place(s) of Women in Hindu Nationalist Politics and Indian Democracy, Madison, WI.

 Honors & Awards